 Education: Through workshops, webinars, executive education, courses, conferences, and the Religious Studies and Education Certificate, the RLP provides several venues for individuals and groups within and outside of Harvard to explore how religion functions in contemporary human affairs.

 Resources: The RLP develops open-access resources to enhance the public understanding of religion.
 Through country profiles, religion profiles, commentaries by Harvard faculty and affiliates on contemporary issues, and resources specifically designed for K-12 educators, the Religious Literacy Project represents how religions are 1) internally diverse 2) how they evolve and change, and 3) how religious ideologies are embedded in all aspects of human experience.

 Research: Even though religion is embedded in K-12 humanities and social science curriculum standards—as well as in the Common Core Standards adopted in more than 44 states—there is no comprehensive information about how religion is taught in schools.
 Similarly, there is no comprehensive information about how teachers are trained for the special challenges and opportunities related to teaching about religion in light of First Amendment guidelines in a multireligious society.

 To address these challenges, the RLP has embarked upon a substantial research initiative to collect data, map, and analyze how religion is taught in American K-12 schools.
 A parallel project will collect data, map, and analyze how teacher education programs address content related to religion and religious diversity within schools and communities.

-The RLP website will be launched by September 2014 with a collection of helpful information and tools.
+The RLP site will be launched in the fall of 2014 with a collection of helpful information and tools.
 In the meantime, please email Diane L. Moore, director of the Religious Literacy Project and senior lecturer on religious studies and education at Harvard Divinity School.